Challenging UK perceptions of lucernes

-Concluding, James, said: “The launch of Artémis opens up a world of opportunity to UK farmers in terms of feed options.
+Concluding, “The launch of Artémis opens up a world of opportunity to UK farmers in terms of feed options.
 Globally, millions of hectares of lucerne are grown.
 With concerns about climate change and population growth, demand is likely to increase for many years to come – so we think it would be wise for UK farmers to take a long look at lucernes and consider their on-farm potential.”

 Barenbrug has a lucerne-breeding program running in Northern France, Southern France and Australia.